 All-university format guidelines are included in a thesis manual that has been developed to assist the student in preparation of a thesis.
-Copies are available in the Office of Graduate Studies and on the Graduate Studies website.
+An electric version of the manual, as well as templates, are available on the Graduate Studies website.
 It is the student's responsibility to make certain that the requirements are met.
 The student is strongly advised to become familiar with the instructions in the manual.
 Theses from the library or departmental offices should not be used as examples of correct format.